robonrrd/charrak/README.md

 # Charrak

-Charrak was a misfortunate Kobold that stumbled upon a group of adventurers during a series of encounters which were part of the larger history of the http://www.drinkinganddragons.org crew but have yet to be fully written down.
+Charrak was an unfortunate Kobold that stumbled upon a group of adventurers during a series of encounters which were part of the larger history of the http://www.drinkinganddragons.org crew, but have yet to be fully written down.

-He work a bucket on his head.
+He wore a bucket on his head.

 He developed crushes on various party members.
+Usually for pay.

 Charrak the IRC chatbot is a manifestation of Charrak.
 But he's so much more of an asshole than the orignal.